-A few days before Halloween I will be leading a workshop for a group of children and teenagers and have made witches hats for them to decorate.
+A few days before Halloween I will be leading a craft session for a group of children and teenagers and have made witches hats for them to decorate.
 I'm writing this blog post because, though I found a lot of information about making a witch's hat online, I couldn't find a quick and cheap way of producing them - important when you need to make twelve and are on a budget.
 Also, because I made the hats in advance I needed a design that would fit everyone up to and including those with adult sized heads.
 So I came up with my own version of a witch's hat based on what I saw in various blogs.

 Read on to find out how I did it and if you make a witch's hat yourself remember that they don't have to be perfect, witches aren't known for their neatness (at least that's what I told myself!).

 Note: I'm based in London UK, used metric measurements and one of our standard paper sizes.
 A3, according to Google, is 11.69 x 16.53 inches.
 If you look at how to make the templates for the cone and the brim you may be able to work out how to adjust the measurements for other paper sizes.
 You can convert my measurements to inches online.
 Let me know if you find any mistakes in my instructions below and do get in touch or leave a comment if you have any questions.

 2 sheets of A3 (297mm x 420mm) 220gsm (reasonably sturdy) matte black card

 Plus an HB pencil, a craft knife, a stapler, scissors, a compass and a ruler

 Large sheets of black card are expensive but I was able to find packs of A3 (420mm x 297mm) card online and in shops that were affordable.
 I designed my hat so that the two components (the cone and the brim) would each fit on an A3 sheet.
 Try to get matte card if you can because it is easier to draw on and decorate.